-- The background and history of the MSFW program and the Judge Richey Court Order - Overview of core programs, services, and resources available in office/region - UI program and general identification of UI eligibility issues - Proper informative presentation of services to MSFWs - Service delivery while conducting outreach - Observation and documentation of complaints and violations - Record keeping of outreach activities and complaints - Federal and State Labor Laws - The Employment Services Complaint System and enforcement agencies e.
+- The background and history of the MSFW program and the Judge Richey Court Order - Overview of core programs, services, and resources available in office/region - UI program and general identification of UI eligibility issues - Proper informative presentation of services to MSFWs - Service delivery while conducting outreach - Observation and documentation of complaints and violations - Record keeping of outreach activities and complaints - Federal and State Labor Laws - The Employment Services Complaint System and enforcement agencies - Federal code of regulations governing the MSFW and H-2A programs - The Agricultural Recruitment System - Housing inspections and OSHA standards - Field checks and field visits e.
 4. D. Providing State merit staff outreach workers professional development activities to ensure they are able to provide high quality services to both jobseekers and employers.